Understanding Mold in Florida

 High Humidity

-- Humidity from pools, hot tubs, or aquariums
+- Humidity from indoor water features: Pools, hot tubs, or large aquariums constantly adding moisture to the indoor air.

 Air Conditioning Issues